Applications Available (Online) – December 10, 2018

 HOW ARE PRIDE LEADERSHIP AND PROJECT DIVERSITY STRUCTURED?

-The curriculum of both eight-month training programs includes monthly sessions of two to four hours in length.
-United Way believes it’s important for participants to immerse themselves in the community and hear first-hand from local nonprofits about the work they do in order to best address the issues impacting our community.
+The curriculum is six months of structured workshops and facilitated dialogue with monthly sessions two to four hours in length.
+United Way believes it’s important for participants to immerse themselves in the community and hear first-hand from local nonprofits about the work they do in order to best address the issues impacting nonprofits and our community.
 Throughout both programs, United Way provides community tours, education and direct access to local nonprofits.

 - Corporate social responsibility